North Korea: Military

-The North Korean armed forces, or the Korean People's Army (KPA), is estimated to comprise 1,280,000 active and 6,300,000 reserve and paramilitary troops, making it one of the largest military institutions in the world.
-With an active duty army consisting of of its population, North Korea maintains the fourth largest active military force in the world behind China, India and the United States.
+The Korean People's Army (KPA) is the main armed forces of North Korea, under the direct control of the Workers' Party of Korea.
+It is estimated to comprise 1,280,000 active and 6,300,000 reserve and paramilitary troops, making it one of the largest military institutions in the world.
+With an active duty army consisting of of its population, North Korea maintains the fourth largest active military force in the world.
 About 20 percent of men aged 17–54 serve in the regular armed forces, and approximately one in every 25 citizens is an enlisted soldier.
 The KPA is divided into five branches: Ground Force, Navy, Air Force, Special Operations Force, and Strategic Force.
-Command of the KPA lies in both the Central Military Commission of the Workers' Party of Korea and the State Affairs Commission, which controls the Ministry of Defence.
+Command of the KPA lies in both the WPK Central Military Commission and the State Affairs Commission, which controls the Ministry of Defence.
 Of all the KPA's branches, the Ground Force is the largest, comprising approximately one million personnel, while the Navy operates the largest submarine fleet in the world.
 The KPA's Special Operation Force is also the world's largest special forces unit.